BershteynLab/tutorial/Tutorial/tutorial_installation_guide.md

 We recommend installing these in your home directory, located at `/gpfs/home/<Your_KID>`.
 Navigate there (you can use `cd ~`) before the following steps.

-3. Clone dtk-tools repo from github:
+3. Clone dtk-tools repo from github (this will not work if you have not already added your public key to GitHub):

 ```
 git clone git@github.com:InstituteforDiseaseModeling/dtk-tools.git dtk-tools-p36